A comparative study of vulnerability reporting by software composition analysis tools

 |An Empirical Analysis of Practitioners' Perspectives on Security Tool Integration into DevOps|

-Roshan Namal Rajapakse The University of Adelaide, Mansooreh Zahedi University of Adelaide, Muhammad Ali Babar University of AdelaidePre-print
+Roshan Namal Rajapakse The University of Adelaide, Mansooreh Zahedi The Univeristy of Melbourne, Muhammad Ali Babar University of AdelaidePre-print

 |Why Some Bug-bounty Vulnerability Reports are Invalid?|